 Speak to your adviser to get the advice you need.
-If you don't have your own personal financial adviser and you need advice about your Accumulation account for Ex-IAG & NRMA, Australian Retirement Trust also has qualified financial advisers1 who can help you over the phone with simple advice about your Accumulation account for Ex-IAG & NRMA.
+If you don't have your own personal financial adviser and you need advice about your Super Savings - Corporate Accumulation account, Australian Retirement Trust also has qualified financial advisers1 who can help you over the phone with simple advice about your Super Savings - Corporate Accumulation account.
 This service is included in your membership.
 For more comprehensive advice, we may also refer you to an accredited external financial adviser2.
-Advice of this nature may incur a fee.
+Advice of this nature may incur a fee1.

 1 Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), that is wholly owned by the Trustee as an asset of Australian Retirement Trust.
 SFS is a separate legal entity responsible for the financial services it provides.
 Eligibility conditions apply.
-Refer to the Financial Services Guide at australian retirementtrust.com.au/fsg for more information.
+Refer to the Financial Services Guide at australianretirementtrust.com.au/fsg for more information.